flapanther33781/poe-filter/docs/README.md

 #### How do we install/run this program?

-Here's a short video (6 minutes) that explains how to install the program and get it to run: https://youtu.be/07Te5tPNaWc
+Here's a short video (6 minute) that explains how to install the program and get it to run: https://youtu.be/07Te5tPNaWc

 #### How do we interpret the colors and map icons of the items?

-The color order is: Brown > Red > Orange > Yellow > Green > Blue > Purple > Cyan > Pink > White
+The order is: Brown > Red > Orange > Yellow > Green > Blue > Purple > Cyan > Pink > White

-Basically it goes from darkest to lightest, but the easiest way to remember it is to just follow the the rainbow.
+Just follow the the rainbow.
 Red through Purple are in the same order as in the rainbow.
 Then you just need to know that brown is below red, and above purple are cyan, pink, and white.

 Regarding icons, aside from Diamond and Rain, more sides = more important, but color's still more important than the icon.
 (An item with a Green Circle is worth more than one with a Red Pentagon, etc.)

-#### Is there anything important about the Path # field?
+#### Is there anything important about the Patch # field?

-This is used in the naming of the fiolter file this tool exports (scroll down in the FAQ to see more info about the naming convention I use for the filter file names).
+This is used in the naming of the filter file (scroll down in the FAQ to see more info about that).
 I thought it might be interesting in case you want to keep filters from previous leagues.
-But there is no easy way to programatically download this patch # so I'll have to manually update it eacy league.
-I decided to make it a user-editable field in case you want to use this tool for a new league and I haven't had a chance to update the tool yet.
+There's no easy way to programatically download this patch # so I'll have to manually update it eacy league.
+I decided to make it a user-editable field in case you want to use this tool before I've had a chance to update the tool yet.
+The actual legue names (Epedition, Scourge) should update automatically, so no need for manual intervention there.

 #### What do we need to know about the Save Settings/Reset Settings/Generate Filter buttons?

-You can save your filter settings two ways: either by clicking the `Save Settings` button, or by clicking the `Generate Filter` button.
-Clicking the `Generate Filter` button automatically saves the settings to `00_user_settings.txt`, then kicks off the filter generation scripts which reads the settings from that file.
-If you change the filter settings but close out of the program without doing one of those two things your changes will not be saved.
+Clicking the `Generate Filter` button automatically saves the settings to `00_user_settings.txt`, then kicks off the filter generation scripts, which reads the settings from that file.
+If you change the filter settings but close out of the program without Saving your settings or Generating a new file THEN YOUR CHANGES WILL NOT BE SAVED.

-The `Reset Settings` button will reset the `00_user_settings.txt` file but I don't yet know how to get Python to reset the checkboxes and sliders.
-So for right now if you want to reset the program, click that button, then close the program and reopen it.
+Also, the `Reset Settings` button will reset the `00_user_settings.txt` file but I don't yet know how to get Python to reset the checkboxes and sliders.
+So for right now, if you want to reset the settings, click that button, then close the program and reopen it.
+Then the checkboxes and sliders will be where they should be.

 #### What does the Overall Filter Strictness slider do?

 As shown above, we put all items into tiers based on their value.
 This slider will allow you to modify your filter's strictness.
 For example, if you set the slider to 5 then items in tiers 6 through 10 will be hidden.
+The other sliders work in relation to this.
+Read the other questions/answers for more info.

 #### Why are there two sliders for non-influenced/veiled/etc Rare items?

 There are like 3 things that all come into play here.

 1. In the first few Acts Rare items might be usable upgrades for your own gear, but as you progress through the Acts on your way towards the Endgame the odds of them being usable start to drop, especially if you're using build guides (which is suggested).
 You may still want to pick them up to trade to vendors for currency, but once you start getting to the point where you can do the Chaos Recipe you'll probably want to hide all rares below ilvl 65 because you can't use those for the Chaos Recipe.
-These items will be pretty cheap, so using the Economy-Based slider for rares may not give you the granularity you need.
+These items will be pretty cheap, but using the Economy-Based slider for rares may not give you the granularity you need because the economy at the start of a league can be pretty weird for the first few days (assuming you're not playing in Standard).

 2. On the other hand, by the time you get to red maps so many Rares are dropping that even setting the slider to ilvl 86 will still leave lots of items appearing on the screen.
 That's when the Economy-Based slider will come into play.
-If you were to use the Overall Filter Strictness slider then you might be hiding a bunch of other items that you are willing to view otherwise (currency, maps, oils, div cards, etc.), so having a separate slider for the Rares allows us to filter them without then needing to go and set overrides for all those other items.
+If you were to use the Overall Filter Strictness slider then you might be hiding a bunch of other items that you are willing to view otherwise (currency, maps, oils, div cards, etc.), so having a separate slider for the Rares allows us to filter those without needing to go and set overrides for all other items.

-3. Price-fixing, Dump Tabs, default pricing, and how they affect pricing on poe.ninja.
-I made a video to talk about this (here: https://youtu.be/xGkBxN_aNAA) because it took about 7-8 minutes to discuss these things.
-Spoke word takes a lot of space to write out, so a video is just faster.
+3. You also need to understand price-fixing, Dump Tabs, default pricing, and how they affect pricing on poe.ninja.
+I made a video about this (here: https://youtu.be/xGkBxN_aNAA) because it took about 7-8 minutes to discuss these things.
+Spoken word takes a lot of space to write out, so a video is faster.

 #### What does the slider for non-influenced/veiled/etc Rare items do?